derickr/derickrethans-articles/201308060914-introduction-to-document-databases.rst

 This article originally appeared in Web & PHP issue XXX_.

-By now most you will probably have heard of the term "NoSQL".
+By now most you will probably have heard of the term *NoSQL*.
 It's a vague term that covers a lot of different types of database engines.
-The main classes of "NoSQL" databases are "key/value stores", "column databases", "graph databases" and "document databases".
+The main classes of *NoSQL* databases are *key/value stores*, *column databases*, *graph databases* and *document databases*.
 Examples of a key/value stores are memcache_ or Redis_, where data can only be stored and retrieved through a specific key.
-"Column databases", such as Cassandra_ and Hadoop_, are great for processing large amounts of data.
-"Graph databases" such as Neo4j_ and OrientDB_ model the *relations* between entities. `Apache CouchDB`_ and MongoDB_ belong to the last category, "Document databases".
+Column databases, such as Cassandra_ and Hadoop_, are great for processing large amounts of data.
+Graph databases such as Neo4j_ and OrientDB_ model the *relations* between entities. `Apache CouchDB`_ and MongoDB_ belong to the last category, Document databases.
 We will be looking extensively at MongoDB in this article.

 In a document database such as MongoDB the smallest unit is a *document*.
 In